 A sleep study (also called a polysomnogram; PSG) is a specialised way to monitor many of your body’s physiological processes while you are asleep.
 Tiny sensors are applied to the skin of your scalp, face, chest, fingers and legs.
-All SNORE Australia clinics use state-of-the-art digital hardware and software to measure your brain waves, eye movements, muscle activity, breathing, snoring, oxygen levels, heart rhythm, body position and leg movements while you are asleep.
+Digital hardware and software is used to measure your brain waves, eye movements, muscle activity, breathing, snoring, oxygen levels, heart rhythm, body position and movements while you are asleep.

 The sensors used to perform your sleep study are non-invasive and do not hurt.
 There is sometimes mild, temporary skin irritation from rubbing the skin when attaching electrodes.
 Significant discomfort is very unusual.